alcantarar/UWM_GitHub_Workshop/README.md

 This [website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) has more detailed install instructions for all 3 operating systems.

-The workshop will focus on using Git Bash with GitHub, but there are [desktop applications](https://git-scm.com/downloads/guis) that you may be interested in using after the tutorial.
-These desktop applications will not be used in the tutorial.
+The workshop will focus on using Git Bash with GitHub, but there are [desktop applications](https://git-scm.com/downloads/guis) that you may be interested in using after the workshop.
+These desktop applications will not be used in the workshop.

 #### Windows
 To download Git and use the Bash application, go to [this website](https://git-scm.com/download/win) and click the link associated with your version of Windows.